atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (4) An accessible route shall connect at least one accessible entrance of each accessible dwelling unit with those exterior and interior spaces and facilities that serve the accessible dwelling unit.

-**4.3.3 WIDTH**.
+#### 4.3.3 WIDTH

 The minimum clear width of an accessible route shall be 36 in (915 mm) except at doors (see 4.13.5).
 If a person in a wheelchair must make a turn around an obstruction, the minimum clear width of the accessible route shall be as shown in Fig. 7.

 ![Width of accessible route at 90 degree turn, turn around obstruciton, and changes in level](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig7.gif)

 **Figure 7\
 Width of Accessible Route**

+#### 4.3.4 PASSING SPACE

-**4.3.4 PASSING SPACE.** If an accessible route has less than 60 in (1525 mm) clear width, then passing spaces at least 60 in by 60 in (1525 mm by 1525 mm) shall be located at reasonable intervals not to exceed 200 ft (61 m).
+If an accessible route has less than 60 in (1525 mm) clear width, then passing spaces at least 60 in by 60 in (1525 mm by 1525 mm) shall be located at reasonable intervals not to exceed 200 ft (61 m).
 A T-intersection of two corridors or walks is an acceptable passing place.

+#### 4.3.5 HEAD ROOM

-**4.3.5 HEAD ROOM.** Accessible routes shall comply with 4.4.2.
+Accessible routes shall comply with 4.4.2.

+#### 4.3.6 SURFACE TEXTURES

-**4.3.6 SURFACE TEXTURES.** The surface of an accessible route shall comply with 4.5.
+The surface of an accessible route shall comply with 4.5.

+#### 4.3.7 SLOPE

-**4.3.7 SLOPE.** An accessible route with a running slope greater than 1:20 is a ramp and shall comply with 4.8.
+An accessible route with a running slope greater than 1:20 is a ramp and shall comply with 4.8.
 Nowhere shall the cross slope of an accessible route exceed 1:50.

+#### 4.3.8 CHANGES IN LEVELS

-**4.3.8 CHANGES IN LEVELS.** Changes in levels along an accessible route shall comply with 4.5.2.
+Changes in levels along an accessible route shall comply with 4.5.2.
 If an accessible route has changes in level greater than 1/2 in (13 mm), then a curb ramp, ramp, elevator, or platform lift shall be provided that complies with 4.7, 4.8, 4.10, or 4.11, respectively.
 Stairs shall not be part of an accessible route.

+#### 4.3.9 DOORS

-**4.3.9 DOORS.** Doors along an accessible route shall comply with 4.13.
+Doors along an accessible route shall comply with 4.13.

+#### 4.3.10* EGRESS

-**4.3.10* EGRESS.** Accessible routes serving any accessible space or element shall also serve as a means of egress for emergencies or connect to an accessible place of refuge.
+Accessible routes serving any accessible space or element shall also serve as a means of egress for emergencies or connect to an accessible place of refuge.
 Such accessible routes and places of refuge shall comply with the requirements of the administrative authority having jurisdiction.
 Where fire code provisions require more than one means of egress from any space or room, then more than one accessible means of egress shall also be provided for handicapped people.
 Arrange egress so as to be readily accessible from all accessible rooms and spaces.

-4.4** PROTRUDING OBJECTS**.
+### 4.4 PROTRUDING OBJECTS

+#### 4.4.1* GENERAL

-**4.4.1* GENERAL. **Objects projecting from walls (for example, telephones) with their leading edges between 27 in and 80 in (685 mm and 2030 mm) above the finished floor shall protrude no more than 4 in (100 mm) into walks, halls, corridors, passageways, or aisles (see Fig. 8(a)).
+Objects projecting from walls (for example, telephones) with their leading edges between 27 in and 80 in (685 mm and 2030 mm) above the finished floor shall protrude no more than 4 in (100 mm) into walks, halls, corridors, passageways, or aisles (see Fig. 8(a)).
 Objects mounted with their leading edges at or below 27 in (685 mm) above the finished floor may protrude any amount (see Fig. 8(a) and (b)).
 Free-standing objects mounted on posts or pylons may overhang 12 in (305 mm) maximum from 27 in to 80 in (685 mm to 2030 mm) above the ground or finished floor (see Fig. 8(c) and (d)).
 Protruding objects shall not reduce the clear width of an accessible route or maneuvering space (see Fig. 8(e)).

 ![Prtruding objects on wall surfaces](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig8a.gif)